qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 ..........

 ``Elevation layer`` [raster]
-  Digital Terrain model raster layer
+  Digital Terrain Model raster layer

 ``Z factor`` [number]
   Vertical exaggeration.
 This parameter is useful when the Z units differ from the X and Y ones, for example miles and meters.
-You can use this parameter to adjust the final result
+You can use this parameter to adjust the final result.

   Default: *1.0*